jdalapicolla/LOCAL_ADAPTATION.R/README.md

-### LANDSCAPE GENOMICS PIPELINE IN R ###
-### PART 4 - LOCAL ADAPTATION ANALYSES - IDENTIFICATION OF CANDIDATES LOCI UNDER SELECTION ###
+# Part 4 - Local Adaptation Analyses - Identification of Candidates Loci Under Selection

-This suit of scripts were developed based on LanGen_pipeline from @rojaff/LanGen_pipeline
+This suit of scripts were developed based on [LanGen_pipeline](https://github.com/rojaff/LanGen_pipeline)

-Scripts in R for different analyses of Landscape Genomics using SNPS, VCF, or Genind objects.
-These scripts perform the following steps:
+For a similar pipeline without using *VCFtools v.0.1.16*, check our [Populational Genomics Pipeline](https://github.com/jdalapicolla/PopGenPipe)

+&nbsp;

+## Scripts:
 <b>1.</b> Filter datasets according to environmental/phenotype variables for GEA (Genome-Environment Association) and GPA (Genome-Phenotype Association) studies.

 <b>2.</b> Predict values of a variable in the case Pilocarpine, using Machine Learning Algorithms.